-Hence, to Fox & Pesetsky the crucial difference between the various movement operations in (14) and OS is that the former may - and indeed must - go via the edge of VP, but as Fox & Pesetsky (2003) state, in their analysis OS cannot involve movement to the edge of VP, i.e. to them, OS is an exception to the rule.
+Hence, to Fox & Pesetsky the crucial difference between the various movement operations in (14) and OS is that the former may - and indeed must - go via the edge of VP, but as Fox & Pesetsky (2003) state, in their analysis OS cannot involve movement to the edge of VP, i.e. OS is the exception to their rule.
 "Our proposals say nothing in themselves, however, about the circumstances under which movement to these left-edge positions is allowed or prohibited" (Fox & Pesetsky 2005a: 39).